denten-books/plain-text/1-metaphor.md

 ### 1.1 Verisimilitude

+From the many available theories of metaphor, in this chapter I will be relying on the ideas from the so called "cognitive metaphor" school developed extensively by George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
+As we shall see later on in the chapter, cognitive metaphor theory gains influence in the formative period in the history of human--computer interaction.
+It is important for me therefore to take on the vocabulary of that tradition and to advance its critique from within.
 In cognitive metaphor theory, the kind of resemblances that we have been discussing so far are called *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
 Thus to say something like "time is money" is to suggest that something in the arrangement of the financial system correlates systematically to something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
 It is a structural and not just a semantic similarity.
 If metaphors work by transferring qualities, structure is the quality being transferred in all of the above cases.
 Structural metaphors organize one thing in the shape of another.
 They are for this reason key to understanding the transference that takes place in the interface between human and machine.

 On an abstract level, structural substitution defines computation in general.
 The computer can be imagined as a universal metaphor machine, capable of